Car Accident in Michigan FAQs: What You Need To Know

 I heard that Michigan is a “No-Fault” state.
 How does that pertain to my car accident?

-The term No-Fault means that both parties involved in a car accident in Michigan are entitled to benefits from their auto insurance companies, no matter who caused the accident.
-Michigan No-Fault law can become very complicated due to several additional issues such as different insurance policies, workers compensation and unemployment benefits.
-That’s why it’s best to retain a car accident attorney who has much experience handling auto negligence cases involving No-Fault insurance.
+The term No-Fault means that both parties involved in a car accident in Michigan are entitled to benefits from their auto insurance companies, no matter who caused the crash.
+The No-Fault law can become very complicated due to several additional issues such as different insurance policies, workers compensation and unemployment benefits.
+That’s why it’s best to retain an attorney who has much experience handling auto negligence cases involving No-Fault insurance.

 What’s the first step to take with my auto insurance company?

-Michigan auto insurance companies must be immediately notified of the car accident.
-In Michigan, there is a strict one-year time limit to notify your own (first-party lawsuit) No-Fault insurance company of your car accident, and to file your application for benefits.
+After a car accident in Michigan the auto insurance companies must be immediately notified.
+There is a strict one-year time limit to notify your own (first-party lawsuit) No-Fault insurance company of your car accident, and to file your application for benefits.
 Also, there is a three-year time limit to file a lawsuit against the negligent driver’s (third-party lawsuit) car insurance company.

-In addition to the above statutory deadlines, many Michigan car insurance policies pose even stricter “policy driven” notification requirement and can change them at any time — such as 30 days notice for hit-and-run car accidents.
-Regretfully, the car accident attorneys at Michigan Auto Law have seen far too many unadvised clients assume that their car insurance policies were consistent with Michigan No-Fault timelines of one-year or three years.
+In addition to the above statutory deadlines, many Michigan auto insurance policies pose even stricter “policy driven” notification requirement and can change them at any time — such as 30 days notice for hit-and-run accidents.
+Regretfully, the attorneys at Michigan Auto Law have seen far too many unadvised clients assume that their car insurance policies were consistent with No-Fault timelines of one-year or three years.
 In many cases, the contractual language of the policy and the filing limits were far more restrictive, and people lost important No-Fault insurance benefits.

 Should I sign the release from my auto insurance claims adjuster or give a statement?

-No. Never give “statements” to an auto insurance claims adjuster in Michigan.
-And never sign a release or allow the adjuster look at the car damage without the presence of a car accident attorney.
-Claims adjusters often try to get recorded statements early trying to minimize pain and injuries (for use later in court when trying to undermine the car accident victim).
-Often, when there is low car damage, insurance adjusters try to claim that no one could have been seriously injured in the car accident.
+No. Never give “statements” to an auto insurance claims adjuster.
+And never sign a release or allow the adjuster look at the car damage without the presence of an attorney.
+Claims adjusters often try to get recorded statements early trying to minimize pain and injuries (for use later in court when trying to undermine the crash victim).
+Often, when there is low car damage, insurance adjusters try to claim that no one could have been seriously injured in the crash.

-Again, it’s recommended that nothing be discussed or signed directly after any Michigan car accident, in order to protect your rights.
-Even limited property damage releases will contain unrelated language releasing all personal injuries suffered from a Michigan car accident, whether known or unknown.
-Too many people rush into signing these documents without having the release language reviewed by a car accident attorney, and may lose their right to sue the negligent driver later – or receive critical No-Fault benefits – for their car accident-related injuries.
+Again, it’s recommended that nothing be discussed or signed directly after any car accident in Michigan, in order to protect your rights.
+Even limited property damage releases will contain unrelated language releasing all personal injuries suffered from a car accident in Michigan, whether known or unknown.
+Too many people rush into signing these documents without having the release language reviewed by an attorney, and may lose their right to sue the negligent driver later – or receive critical No-Fault benefits – for their car accident-related injuries.
 For more information, read about 18 mistakes that can ruin your car accident lawsuit.

 What if the driver who hit me does not have auto insurance?

-In regards to a Michigan car accident, if you have No-Fault insurance and the other driver involved does not have insurance, you are still entitled to No-Fault benefits, regardless of who was at fault.
+In regards to a car accident in Michigan, if you have No-Fault insurance and the other driver involved does not have insurance, you are still entitled to No-Fault benefits, regardless of who was at fault.

-Uninsured motorist coverage (UM) and underinsured motorist coverage (UIM) provide a valuable source of legal recovery – for pain and suffering damage – when someone is injured in a car accident by another driver who is uninsured or does not have adequate insurance.
+Uninsured motorist coverage (UM) and underinsured motorist coverage (UIM) provide a valuable source of legal recovery – for pain and suffering damage – when someone is injured in a crash by another driver who is uninsured or does not have adequate insurance.
 Check your No-Fault insurance policy to see if you have this coverage.
-If you do not have this coverage, call one of our car accident attorneys at (800) 777-0028.
+If you do not have this coverage, call one of our attorneys at (800) 777-0028.
 We can help you get everything you deserve following a serious crash.

 Regarding car damage, when you are hit by an uninsured driver, you are not limited to the $1,000 mini tort maximum for your car damage.